Uncodin/bypass/platform/ios/README.md

 ## Performance

 It's a bit challenging to compare Bypass to, say a `UITextView` representing an attributed string, because the interesting work happens in different places.
 Essentially, what I deemed most appropriate to compare were a `UIViewController` that populates a `UITextView` with an `NSAttributedString`, and `BPMarkdownView`'s `layoutSubviews` method.
-These are the two places where layout is done respectively.
 A `UITextView` uses a conversion process that leverages HTML to display the text in a stylized manner.
 A `BPMarkdownView` drops down to the Core Text layer and renders the attributed string directly.

 The results are as follows (I included `drawRect:` for an additional degree of transparency):